ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 ## Creating the UI

-The UI part will provide a {@link module:ui/button/buttonview~ButtonView} that user can click to insert external widget into the editor.
-As a icon for the button we can use an official logotype from the public domain {@link https://en.bitcoin.it/wiki/Promotional_graphics Bitcoin promotional graphics}.
+The UI part will provide a {@link module:ui/button/buttonview~ButtonView} that user can click to insert external data widget into the editor.
+As a icon for the button we can use an official logotype from the public domain [Bitcoin promotional graphics](https://en.bitcoin.it/wiki/Promotional_graphics).
 You can import the icon file (`theme/bitcoinLogo.svg`) and use it like it is shown below.

 ```js
 // external-data-widget/externaldatawidgetui.js